-Table Of Contents_
+Table of Contents_

 For those looking for a pair of wireless earbuds they can rely on in terms of sound and build quality, Sennheiser is here to deliver.
 Their Momentum line doesn’t just table in over-ear headphones.
 They took the performance and quality of that line and shrank it down to in-ear earbuds, making them one of the best earbuds you should get your hands on.
-Compare the Sennheiser to our similar zipbuds earbud headphone review before you choose your headphones.
+Compare the Sennheiser to our similar Zipbuds earbud headphone review before you choose your headphones.

 It’s hard to argue with a price like that for a pair of Sennheiser headphones.
 What really seals the deal, however, has to be its wireless connection strength.
-Far too often earbuds fall into a trap of sounding good, but making sacrifices to its connection.
+Far too often earbuds fall into a trap of sounding good, but making sacrifices to their connection.
 You won’t find that problem with these earbuds.
 Sennheiser incorporated support for aptX-Low latency, providing the best available Bluetooth codecs and improving the wireless connection.

-Related: If you want something else with a similar price range, our Scosche Realm Iem85 Md Earbud review is one to check out.
+Related: If you want something else with a similar price range, our Scosche Realm IEM85MD Earbud review is one to check out.

-Sennheiser isn’t a slouch when it comes to audio performance, and the Sennheiser Momentum In-Ear True Wireless Earbuds certainly deliver, considering its price.
+Sennheiser isn’t a slouch when it comes to audio performance, and the Sennheiser Momentum In-Ear True Wireless Earbuds certainly deliver, considering their price.
 What’s arguably its best feature is its great wireless connectivity.
-Aside from the lack of noise cancellation and slight learning curve, the earbuds, at the very least, have noise isolation.
+Aside from the lack of noise cancellation and a slight learning curve, the earbuds, at the very least, have noise isolation.